• HOME

 From the Douro riverside, the climb up the hill is quite steep, but you’ll be rewarded with a beautiful view.

 The origins of Porto Cathedral date back to the 12th century, although the construction was not finished until the mid-1700s.
 The original Romanesque style is still visible in the imposing building, together with styles from later periods.
-It’s worth visiting the interior and the gothic cloisters.
-However, if you’re short of time or if religious buildings are not your thing, don’t miss to admire the lateral baroque loggia decorated with beautiful azulejos.
+It’s worth visiting the interior and the Gothic cloisters.
+However, if you’re short of time or, if religious buildings are not your thing, don’t miss to admire the lateral baroque loggia decorated with beautiful azulejos.

 Porto Se Cathedral Azulejos